 Sometimes, finding the dog and its owner can be a challenge.
 When bitten by a dog, most people have the instinct to run away, which is good, but the dog might also run away, or its owner could leave the scene with the dog to avoid responsibility.

 In these situations, we encourage you to seek medical attention for your injuries and report the dog bite to authorities immediately.
-Provide your best description of the dog and any people who appeared to be with the canine.
+Provide your most accurate description of the dog and any people who appeared to be with the canine.

 Animal Control will investigate and try to locate the animal, but they have limited time and resources and may not find the dog.
 Your attorney may also investigate by canvassing the area where the bite occurred.